BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Another point about the DAG is related with the cyclic relations.
 I mentioned about this issue before under **Memory Mangement** subtitle in [The Core System](#sec35).
-The DAG by definition does accept cyclic relations but it cannot detect the cyclic relations during the compilation as it defines the relations with indices.
+The DAG by definition does not accept cyclic relations but it cannot detect the cyclic relations during the compilation as it defines the relations with indices.
 Hence, the DAG can only perform runtime checks which may not be detected during the tests.
 **Hence, the client shall define the types without cyclic relations.**